 Prof Juanita Praeg

-She was appointed Head of the Drama Department at Rhodes University until 2013 - 2015.
+She was Head of the Drama Department at Rhodes University from 2013 to 2015.

-1996 Masters Degree in Dance and Theater Studies (cum laude); Rhodes University
+1996 Masters Degree in Dance and Theatre Studies (cum laude); Rhodes University

 1989 Honours Degree in Drama and Dance (cum laude); Rhodes University

 1986 B.A.
 Rhodes University: Major subjects: English, Industrial Sociology and Drama (cum laude).

 2002—2018: Lecturer, Rhodes University Drama Department

 1994—2018: Freelance performer and choreographer with First Physical Theatre Company